dart-archive/www.dartlang.org/src/site/tools/observatory/heap-map.markdown

 information about the object represented by the pixel under the cursor.
 The displayed information includes the type, size, and address of that object.
-In the previous example, the cursor hovers over a `_List` object using 112 bytes of old space, and located at address `0x1c26cc58`.
+In the previous example, the cursor hovers over a `_List` object using 112 bytes of old generation, and located at address `0x1c26cc58`.

 ## How to use this screen {#how-to-use}